 A native New Yorker, he came to Washington D.C. while serving as an Air Force linguist assigned to the National Security Agency.
 While there, he also became a traveling chef of sorts, demonstrating culinary talents in the homes of friends and colleagues, sometimes with unexpected results - he once made an exploding lasagna, but that's another story.

 An actor and singer as well as a broadcaster, Brienza's film credits include Twelve Monkeys, The Sentinel, and Serial Mom.
 On television, Brienza has appeared on Matlock, A Man Called Hawk, Homicide, and The Wire.

-Brienza's stage credits include Ford's Theatre, where he appeared in Kudzu, a musical based on the Pulitzer Prize-winning comic strip, and the comedy Beau Jest.
-At the John F. Kennedy Center for the Performing Arts he sang with the then Washington Opera among other groups.
+Brienza's stage credits include Ford's Theatre, where he appeared in “Kudzu: A Southern Musical” and the comedy “Beau Jest.”
+At the John F. Kennedy Center for the Performing Arts he sang with the former Washington Opera, among other groups.

 When not performing, Brienza is renovating a 170-year old house in a small town on the Old National Road.
 In his spare time he gardens; when there's no time to spare, he just weeds.